MicrosoftDocs/defender-docs/defender-for-iot/site-security-overview.md

 Site Security is currently in public preview.

 The security team can use the Site security page to identify the most critical areas to work on to prevent or respond to advanced threats.
 The Site security page lists each site and the number and type of threats that could affect it.
 This allows the user to make quick and highly informed decisions about which security problems are higher priority and in need of an immediate response.
-The Site security page also has an aggregated view that shows data for sites with the highest exposure and incident levels, to assist in deciding which security issues to prioritize.
+The Site security page also has an aggregated view that shows data for sites with the highest exposure and incident levels, to assist when prioritizing security problems.

 **Site security features**